marrus-sh/Roost/README.md

 The `compile()` function compiles the stitched file.
-It's pretty simple—it just executes `coffee`, adding the `preamble` to the beginning of the file with `cat`.
+It's pretty simple—it just executes `coffee`, adding the `preamble` to the beginning of the file and `postamble` to the ending with `cat`.
 Note the `-t` flag; Babel is used for transpiling into an ECMAScript 5.1–compatible form.